Prescription to Get Active

 Our educated and qualified fitness technicians are happy to answer any questions you may have about getting started, and will work with you in our facilities to discover how to be successful in activity goals.

 The Edmonton and area Primary Care Networks (PCNs) have partnered with local municipal recreation facilities in a unique venture where local family physicians and their health care teams prescribe physical activity to patients who would benefit from increased activity.

 Edmonton and area PCN family physicians are now prescribing physical activity to assist patients with reducing their risks through the Prescription To Get Active program.
 The target population is anyone who needs to be more active and who can exercise without specific supervision or medical restrictions.
 This includes children, youth, adults and seniors.
-We have encouraged all patients to contact the facility directly for more information surrounding guidelines for specific age groups.
+Patients are encouraged to contact the recreation facility directly for more information surrounding guidelines for specific age groups.

 Basic Physical Activity Guidelines:

-Just 150 minutes of activity a week for adults can reduce these risks and improve your health regardless of weight loss.
+Just 150 minutes of activity a week for adults can reduce risk and improve your health regardless of weight loss.
 The Canadian Physical Activity Guidelines provide advice on the required amount of activity is recommended for health benefits.
 Please see the links for each age group:

 Physical Activity Guidelines 0-4 years old

 Physicial Activity Guidelines 65 years and older

 Those who are active live longer, healthy lives.
 The benefits of regular physical activity include:

 - better sleep